 Here are some tips on baby-proofing your home as your baby’s mobility and curiosity grow:

-- Use indoor safety gates
+1. Use indoor safety gates

+First, you should install indoor safety gates that will act as barriers.
 Putting up barriers makes it hard for little ones to get to hazardous areas, like staircases, fireplaces and bathrooms.
 When you’re blocking off stairs, make sure to put a gate at the top and bottom of the stairway.
 As your baby starts to crawl, you may want to consider putting the lower gate a few steps from the bottom so your child can practice stair-climbing skills.
 But be sure to stay within arm’s reach so your child doesn’t take a tumble.

-- Put breakables out of reach
+2. Put breakables out of reach

-It’s best to keep breakables and plants (which can have toxic leaves) on a high table or shelf.
+When baby-proofing your home, it’s best to keep breakables and plants (which can have toxic leaves) on a high table or shelf.

-- Lock your cabinets
+3. Lock your cabinets

 Invest in safety locks for every drawer or cabinet that contains potentially dangerous or poisonous products inside, including cleaning products, medicines, sharp utensils, tools and alcoholic beverages.
 It’s easiest to get locks that automatically engage when you shut the door.

-- Cover outlets
+4. Cover outlets

-Cover your electrical outlets before your child has a chance to figure out that his or her fingers may fit in the holes.
+Also, cover your electrical outlets before your child has a chance to figure out that his or her fingers may fit in the holes.
 If you’re feeling ambitious, replace the standard switch plates with ones that automatically slide to cover up outlets when they’re not in use.

-- Tie up cords
+5. Tie up cords

-- Secure your furniture
+6. Secure your furniture

 As your baby starts to crawl and stand, he or she may hold – or even climb – onto the furniture.
 Fix bookshelves, dressers, floor lamps and TV cabinets to the floor or wall.
 You can find toddler safety products like furniture brackets and fasteners at any baby or home improvement store.
 You’ll also want to pad any sharp corners with child-proofing bumpers.

-- Make hazardous rooms off limits
+7. Make hazardous rooms off limits

-You may want to consider sealing off the kitchen, bathroom and office with either a gate or a child-safe doorknob protector.
+You may also want to consider sealing off the kitchen, bathroom and office with either a gate or a child-safe doorknob protector.
 In the bathroom, put safety latches on the toilet lids and never leave your child alone in the tub.
 In the kitchen, keep the oven and dishwasher latched and put knob covers on the stove so your child can’t turn on the burners.
 When you cook, use the back burners whenever possible.
 If you have to use the front burners, make sure to turn the handles of your pots and pans away from the front of the stove.
 If you have countertop appliances, such as a toaster, blender or food processor, keep them away from the edges of the counters so your toddler doesn’t accidentally topple them over.

-- Mind your dog
+8. Mind your dog

-- Read labels
+9. Read labels

 Many household and cosmetic products contain liquid hydrocarbons, mineral oil and other substances that can be hazardous to children.
 Be sure to read labels and store these products out of your child’s grasp, even if they’re in child-resistant packaging.

-- Always keep a watchful eye
+10. Always keep a watchful eye